Blankstone Sington AIM IHT Service

 The minimum investment is £40,000.
 Blankstone Sington believes this is the smallest sum an investor needs to place to allow sufficient diversification.
 This means ISA investors will need to transfer existing ISAs as well if they intend to invest new money.

 The nature of the portfolio companies – cash generative and profitable – means the yield is expected to be between 1.5%–3%, which is variable and not guaranteed.
 Investors can choose to set this against the management charge, have the income paid out or reinvested.

 What kind of companies are in the portfolio?

-One example is Bolton-based K3 Capital, which listed on AIM in April 2017 and has a market cap of £106.8m (2 Nov 2018).
+One example is Bolton-based K3 Capital, which listed on AIM in April 2017.
 It acts as a corporate finance matchmaker: if you want to sell your business, K3 Capital will help you find the right buyer.

 Its niche is small businesses valued between £50,000 and £50 million, an under-represented area in the corporate finance world.
 The business model is cash generative: it takes transaction fees but also non-contingent fees which contribute towards fixed costs whatever the outcome of the deal.
 Management have a significant stake in the firm so their interests are aligned with shareholders.

 Blankstone Sington views an increased regulatory burden as one of the certainties of modern life, alongside death and taxes.
 Ideagen offers governance, risk and compliance software to tackle risk management in an organisation.
 It’s a dull but importance service.
 Instances of poor governance, risk and compliance in recent times include LIBOR rate-rigging, PPI mis-selling, BP oil spill and even the tragic Alton Towers crash.
 Companies are increasingly prioritising governance, risk and compliance and Ideagen can help.